OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/dr_config_and_deployment.md

 If you want to use `image` mode for Site A mirroring, you will need to define which images should be mirrored, and enable the `exclusive-lock` and `journal` features for the images.

-To enable journal-based mirroring for an image, run the command:
+To enable journal-based mirroring for an image (in this example, image `one-0-0-0`), run:

 ```bash
 rbd mirror image enable one/one-0-0-0 exclusive-lock,journal